AgoraIO-Community/VideoUIKit-Flutter/CONTRIBUTING.md

-# How to contribute to Agora UIKit
+# How to contribute to Agora VideoUIKit

 ## **Did you find a bug?**

-* **Ensure the bug was not already reported** by searching on GitHub under [Issues](https://github.com/AgoraIO-Community/Flutter-UIKit/issues).
+* **Ensure the bug was not already reported** by searching on GitHub under [Issues](https://github.com/AgoraIO-Community/VideoUIKit-Flutter/issues).

-* If you're unable to find an open issue addressing the problem, [open a new one](https://github.com/AgoraIO-Community/Flutter-UIKit/issues/new).
+* If you're unable to find an open issue addressing the problem, [open a new one](https://github.com/AgoraIO-Community/VideoUIKit-Flutter/issues).
 Be sure to include a **title and clear description**, as much relevant information as possible, and a **code sample** or an **executable test case** demonstrating the expected behavior that is not occurring.

 * If possible, use the relevant bug report templates to create the issue.